What is Safeguarding?

 At Far Forest we endeavour to provide the very best service for our pupils and families.
 To help us provide this we require feedback.
 This can be achieved through mechanisms we offer e.g. questionnaires we send to parents, through emails and telephone conversations.

 However we feel that most importantly face to face discussions are effective at resolving concerns/complaints.
-In line with our policy, discussion of a concern would be with the class teacher in the first instance followed by the headteacher if that does not provide a resolution.
-After that the matter can be referred to the Chair of Governors where hopefully the matter can be resolved.
+In line with our policy, discussion of a concern would be with the class teacher in the first instance followed by the Head of School.
+After that the matter can be referred to the Executive Headteacher or the Chair of Governors.

 Our Complaints Policy sets out the procedures and this can be requested via the school office or downloaded from our website.
 Our aim is to always listen and try to resolve issues before they reach this stage.